otomato-gh/istio.workshop/slides/istio/demoinstall.md

   - Jaeger - for tracing (see the istio-tracing-.. pod)

-  - Servicegraph - to graph service connections
+  - Kiali - the Istio UI

 ---
 ## The mixer pods